How to find Inner Peace, regain Control, with Christ Driven Behavior

 Why do people take drugs or drink other than medical reasons?
 People take drugs for several reasons: 1.
 To enhance their existing mood (party time), 2.
 To increase their perceived intelligence (LSD), 3.
 To escape anxiety.
 What do we all have in common?
 We have all experienced stress, frustration, adversity, disappointment and pain.
 We have all developed learned coping mechanisms, that helped us to deal with difficult circumstances.
 Sometimes we have continued using corrupted coping mechanisms that no longer help us, and may actually harm us.
 These coping mechanisms all have the same purpose, to make us, "feel emotionally better, more in control of our circumstances, our lives."
 Emotions are the primary drivers of human behavior.
 Any compulsive hurt, hangup or habit, serves an emotional purpose.
 And what is that purpose?
 To help us to regain control over our emotions, our feeling overwhelmed, helpless, trapped, powerless and out of control.

 Human beings can be compulsive by nature.
 Some people have a compulsion to constantly wash their hands, clean their desktop, exercise, clean the house, shop, others to drink, abuse drugs, smoke, drink coffee, over eat, fall in love, watch porn, gamble, obsess with video games, TV, cell phones and social media, lose their temper, control others, etc. When repeated compulsively, these behaviors are symptoms of something deeper and more important, that trouble an individual.
 Substance addictions like alcohol and drugs are merely the most visible forms of addiction (symptoms), but actually we are all addicted to our own habitual way of doing anything, addicted to our own defense mechanisms, and most especially, addicted to our themes/styles or patterned ways of thinking.
+We all continue to repeat behaviors that have adverse consequences!
 No one is perfect, all humans have have habits, hurts and hangups.

 What is stress?
 Charles Darwin once said: “It is not the strongest or the most intelligent who will survive but those who can best manage change.”
 Most of us use the word stress to refer to negative experiences but stress is a vital part of life.
 Stress is really about our capacity to handle change.
 Stress is the set of emotional, physical, and cognitive reactions to change.
 Thinking of stress as our reaction to change, puts us in control over our circumstances and not our circumstances in control of us.
 With respect to addictive behavior, many people try to circumvent or escape their stress, their overwhelming anxious feelings, their frustrations, their helpless circumstances, with medications, drugs, alcohol, sex, gambling, porn, or any substance or any behavior, that brings relief, in essence, "A quick fix or mood changer."
 But none of these methods are permanently effective.